FAQ:Recording - Troubleshooting

 - Use the same device for playback and recording.

 - Ensure your sound device has up-to-date drivers specifically intended for your particular computer model and operating system, as provided by the motherboard or sound device manufacturer.
 Ensure USB or FireWire devices have the manufacturer's latest firmware.

 - If you hear crackling while playing and recording at the same time, try increasing the "Buffer length" setting in Audio Settings Preferences.
 On Mac you may need to reduce the Audio to buffer setting, even if only recording.

 - If crackling occurs while playing the tracks together, check if the Playback Meter's red clipping warning is showing, which would indicate the combined volume of the tracks is too loud.
 To fix the clipping, use the gain sliders on one or more tracks to reduce the overall level.

-- Set the Project Rate bottom left of the Audacity screen to 44100 Hz (or if your soundcard only uses a particular rate such as 48000 Hz, set the project rate to that).
+- Set the Project Sample Rate in Audio Settings Preferences to 44100 Hz (or if your audio interface only uses a particular rate such as 48,000 Hz, set the project sample rate to that).
 Look at to see the rates the device claims to support.

-- If you are recording with a USB or Firewire interface, sample rates and number of recording channels must be the same everywhere.
-Match the Audacity project rate and the number of recording channels set in the Audacity preferences with those specified:
+- If you are recording with a USB or FireWire interface, sample rates and number of recording channels must be the same everywhere.
+Match the Audacity project sample rate and the number of recording channels set in the Audacity preferences with those specified:

 - Ensure your USB device is connected to a spare USB port of the computer and not to a USB hub.